2020 Pacific typhoon season: Typhoon Maysak (Julian)

-A low-pressure area east of the Philippines consolidated into a tropical depression on August 27, and simultaneously, a Tropical Cyclone Formation Alert was issued for the system.
-Early on August 28, PAGASA upgraded it to a tropical depression with the local name Julian, shortly before the JMA upgraded it to a tropical storm and assigned the international name Maysak.
-Subsequently, the JTWC upgraded Maysak to a tropical storm too, and then the JMA upgraded it to a severe tropical storm despite its elongated low-level circulation center. and two hours later, PAGASA followed and also upgraded the system to typhoon status.
-Later on that day, it became a Category 2-equivalent typhoon.
-By the next day, Maysak intensified even more to become a Category 3-equivalent typhoon.
-Then later on afternoon, it was upgraded to a Category 4-equivalent typhoon.
-Soon, Maysak began to weaken bit-by-bit as it passed the East China Sea, 1-minute winds slowing back down to Category 3-equivalent speeds.
+An area of low pressure was formed in the Northern Mariana Islands.
+The disturbance then entered PAR on August 27, and a Tropical Cyclone Formation Alert was issued for the system.
+Early on August 28, PAGASA upgraded it to a tropical depression, receiving the local name Julian, JTWC later assigned the disturbance as Tropical Depression 10W, shortly before the JMA upgraded it to a tropical storm and assigned the international name Maysak.
+The JTWC later followed suit in upgrading into a tropical storm.
+A few hours later, Maysak later became a severe tropical storm despite its elongated low-level circulation center.
+The presence of low wind shear and warm sea temperatures allows Maysak for any rapid intensifications.
+On August 31, it became a Category 4-equivalent typhoon.
+Maysak held this intensity as it began to move into a less conducive environment for storm development within the East China Sea.
+Soon, Maysak began to weaken steadily as it passed the East China Sea, slowing back down to Category 3-equivalent winds.

 Typhoon Maysak then made landfall near Busan, South Korea at 02:20 KST on September 3 (17:20 UTC on September 2), with 10-minute maximum sustained winds at 155 km/h and the central pressure at 950 hPa. equivalent to a Category 2 typhoon.
-After that, it crossed the Sea of Japan and hitting North Korea into Jilin, Manchuria in China.
+After that, it crossed the Sea of Japan and hitting Hwadae County in North Korea into Jilin, Manchuria in China.
 Soon after, Typhoon Maysak degenerated into an extratropical low in northeast China.

-On September 2, the Panamanian-registered animal transport ship Gulf Livestock 1 transmitted a Mayday and launched lifeboats, at least one of which was found.
-The ship was west of Japan's Amami Ōshima Island.
-The Japan Coast Guard has said that the freighter was carrying a crew including 39 Filipinos, 2 Australians, and 2 New Zealanders when it disappeared.
-The cargo was 5,867 cattle, loaded in Napier, New Zealand, and bound for the port of Jingtang in Tangshan, China.
-Two fatalities occurred in South Korea where also 120,000 households lost power.
-In North Korea, Maysak dropped 15.157 inches (385 mm) of precipitation in Wonsan.